 Interestingly, even if the person in the video knows it is a VSM and not an actual event, the changes still happen, the brain still recognizes it and accommodates new learning.

 3. How long does a VSM take to work?

 Research and experience have shown that some change in behaviour should be noticeable within the first 3 views of a VSM.
 That's less than 6 minutes of intervention time.
 The real skill in making a successful VSM is in knowing what video to make and pitching it correctly for the person it is made for.
 If no change is noticeable after a week of viewing, the VSM itself needs to be reviewed as it may be unsuitable, pitched too high, or just not simple and clear enough for the learner.

 4. What should a VSM be about?

-A VSM is primarly helpful for teaching a new skill, or a replacing a challenging behaviour.
+A VSM is primarily helpful for teaching a new skill, or replacing a challenging behaviour.
 The success of the VSM depends on the suitability of what it will be about.
 A VSM can ONLY show positive behaviours.
 If you want to teach a student to NOT do something, the VSM needs to be about what it is you DO WANT them to do.
 This is called the replacement behaviour.
 For example, if a child is screaming in frustration, a VSM may be about how the child can ask for help and take a break.